My Drug Hell: Career

-By this time the album had been released in the US and Australia where it received a series of good reviews and made the US Specialty Show Top 10.
+By this time the album had been released in the US and Australia where it received a series of rave reviews and made the US Specialty Show Top 10.
 The album was eventually released in the UK through the band's own Voltone label along with a single of "Maybe We Could Fly" and a re-release of "Bus Stop", which was Single Of the Weekend on the Mark Goodier show on BBC Radio 1.
-By this point Bultitude had left, replaced by Raife Burchell (Ed Harcourt, The Lightning Seeds) followed about a year later by Donnelly who was replaced by Sebastian Hoog (Izia Higelin.)
+By this point Bultitude had left, replaced by Raife Burchell (Ed Harcourt, The Lightning Seeds) followed a year later by Donnelly who was replaced by Sebastian Hoog (Izia Higelin.)
 This second line-up gigged for around three years, before also breaking up.
 A third incarnation was put together with David Preston on bass and Sebastian Kellig on drums and their second album My Drug Hell 2 was released on Forthesakeofthesong with the single "Mysteries of Love".
 The song was used in British gangster film, The Crew, along with two other tracks from the album, "Nowhere Town" and "You Don't Need Me Today".

 The band recently released their third album entitled The Good Times Are All Gone as well as a four language EP, Spider's Web.
-Following the departure of Sebastian Kellig and David Preston in early 2017, Briffa put together a new line-up featuring Harry Stam and Steve Jones.
-Tim Briffa has recently released a solo album of songs originally written while he was a schoolboy entitled I Was A Teenage Pop Star as well as a spoof radio show 'Clive Snippett presents 'The Story of The Casual Ties for Radio Midhurst 1379.4FM' and an accompanying album (co-written with John Hodgson) entitled 'World of The Casual Ties – Singles 1966–87'.
+Following the departure of Sebastian Kellig and David Preston in early 2017, Briffa put together a new line-up featuring Harry Stam on bass and Steve Jones on drums.

+Tim Briffa has recently released a solo album of songs originally written while a schoolboy entitled I Was A Teenage Pop Star as well as a spoof radio show 'Clive Snippett presents 'The Story of The Casual Ties for Radio Midhurst 1379.4FM' and an accompanying album (co-written with John Hodgson) entitled 'World of The Casual Ties – Singles 1966–87'.

+Briffa is also the author of How To Pick Up Girls - A Play which had a two week run at the Etcetera Theatre in Camden in 2006, a spoken word show entitled I F*cked Nicola Kidman’s Arse Double (performed at the Maverick Theatre in Soho in 2019) and a recently published collection of essays entitled Some of My Best Friends Are Goths.